 The University of Oxford is home to more than 2,000 full-degree undergraduates from outside the UK.
 Oxford is one of the most international universities in the world.
 Today, one third of its students, including 17% of undergraduates, are international citizens, and come from over 150 countries.
 To find out how we work with schools and students in your area please visit our dedicated website.

 We recognise the key role that counsellors and teachers play in students' decision-making processes, and so as well as offering events during our tours, every February we offer an International Guidance Counsellors' Conference.

 You are also welcome to visit Oxford for one of our open days or other outreach events.
-For more information please see Visiting and outreach.
+For more information please see Open Days and Visits.